Greveley/AutoEncoderImageDenoise/README.md

 Above shows two zoomed sections of the input seismic data, output of the denoising process and the removed noise.

 ## Known Issues
 As can be seen in the images there are some artifacts remaining in the output image due to window edge effects.
-These can me removed by implementing an overlapping window approach which has not been done yet.
+I think these can be removed by implementing an overlapping window approach which has not been done yet.

+There is noise still left within the data that I think could be removed by refining this method.
+In particular, some more hyperparameter tuning of batchsize, window size and possibly the optimizer.

 The methodology brings together those found in two papers: